MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-intercept-a-click-on-a-shape-or-decorator.md

 ---
-title: 'How to: Intercept a click on a shape or decorator in a DSL'
+title: 'Intercept a click on a shape or decorator in a DSL'
-description: Learn how to intercept a click on a shape or an icon decorator, and how you can intercept clicks, double-clicks, drags, and other gestures. ms.custom:
+description: Learn how to intercept a click on a shape or an icon decorator, and how you can intercept clicks, double-clicks, drags, and other gestures. ms.date: 06/24/2022 ms.topic: how-to
-- SEO-VS-2020
-- kr2b-contr-experiment
-ms.date: 06/24/2022
-ms.topic: how-to
 helpviewer_keywords: